-The qualitative and quantitative data contained in this publication refer to 2019 and all figures are as at 31 December 2019 and stated in millions of Singapore Dollars, unless otherwise mentioned.
-As this is the bank's first annual disclosure publication, tables presented for the first time do not include information pertaining to the previous year.
+The qualitative and quantitative data contained in this publication refer to 2020 and all figures are as at 31 December 2020 and stated in millions of Singapore Dollars, unless otherwise mentioned.

-2. Attestation Statement Pursuant to MAS Notice 637- Disclosure Requirements (Pillar 3)
+2. Attestation Statement Pursuant to MAS Notice 637-Disclosure Requirements (Pillar 3)

-The Pillar 3 disclosures as at 31 December 2019 have been prepared in accordance with the internal control processes approved by Bank Pictet & Cie (Asia) Ltd Board of Directors.
+The Pillar 3 disclosures as at 31 December 2020 have been prepared in accordance with the internal control processes approved by Bank Pictet & Cie (Asia) Ltd Board of Directors.